 The aim of this satellite is to address the question of ICT-mediated social phenomena emerging over multiple scales, ranging from the interactions of individuals to the emergence of self-organized global movements.
 We would like to gather researchers from different disciplines and methodological backgrounds to form a forum to discuss ideas, research questions, recent results, and future challenges in this emerging area of research and public interest.
 Particular attention will be devoted to the following topics:

-Please send your enquiries and questions to firstname.lastname@example.org.
+Please send your inquiries and questions to this email address.